NicolasGilbertAlbertRoux/bst-framework/README.md

 ## Historical Research

-The historical/ directory contains the sequence of research papers and intermediate developments that progressively led to the current BST formulation.
+The historical/ directory contains archived research documents and intermediate development stages that contributed to the evolution of the BST framework.

-These documents are preserved for transparency and traceability.
+These materials are preserved for transparency and traceability.

+## Reproducibility

+The primary purpose of this repository is reproducibility.

+All scientific claims associated with BST should be evaluated through the experiments, generated outputs, and validation procedures contained within the framework.

 ## Citation